NCEAS/oss-2014/day-01/servers-and-networks.md

 ---
 layout: lesson
 root: ../..
-title: Servers, Networks, and the Command Line
+title: Servers and Networks
+author: "Matt Jones"
+date: "July 19, 2014"
+output: ioslides_presentation
 ---

 ## Our goal is to: